 Mediation gives you control over the resolution of your complaint.
 It gives you the satisfaction of telling the officer how his or her actions or words affected you.
 This often educates officers and helps them see the incident from your point of view.
 Plus, you get to ask the officer questions, which can help you understand his or her perspective.
 If you have recurring problems with one particular officer, mediation allows you to discuss all the issues, not just the one incident that led you to file a complaint.
 Post-mediation surveys show an overwhelming majority of people who participate in CCRB mediations are satisfied with the process and outcome.

 Under guidelines set by the board, not everyone who files a complaint will be offered mediation.
 For example: if you have an open criminal case stemming from the incident; have filed or plan to file a lawsuit; or if the incident involved physical injury or property damage, then your complaint will not be mediated.
 If you want the police department to discipline the officer, then mediation is not for you.
 Be aware that an investigation does not guarantee punishment.

-All mediations take place at the CCRB's office at 100 Church Street, in lower Manhattan.
+In-person mediations take place at the CCRB's office at 100 Church Street, in lower Manhattan.
 The agency provides a safe, private space for you to meet with the officer.
 Mediations are scheduled from Monday through Friday at times that are convenient for you.